luamfb/lambda-pong/README.md

 The main program spawns lambda calculus interpreter is spawned and parses the definitions from a source file, and keeps waiting input.
-The lambda calculus source must define the following symbols for computing:
+The lambda calculus source must define the following symbols, which compute

 - `initState`: the first state;